 Hatch chiles can vary greatly in Scoville units (heat), but the farmer from whom I purchased chiles this weekend insisted that his were hot.
 (To compare, Anaheim peppers are around 1000 units, while jalapeños are around 8000 units.
 Hatch can be anywhere in between.)
 We like things hot in our household.

 Good beef shanks are hard to find in a grocery store.
 I was happy to find a local beef farmer with very nice shanks at the market.
 If you don't have access to shanks that are as meaty, you can use beef stew meat.
 Adjust your cooking time to when your meat is ridiculously tender.

 Beef shanks contain a good deal of bone marrow.
-You can serve with a shank intact or shred the beef, scrape the marrow, and add back into the broth.
+You can serve with a shank intact or shred the beef, scrape the marrow, and add it back into the broth.
 Just don't discard the marrow!
 It has a ton of nutritional benefits.

 - 2 lbs beef shanks (support your local farmer's market, if possible)

 - 4 hot Hatch chiles (or substitute Anaheim), roasted and chopped